bishoyh/dedup/README.md

 # dedup

-`removeduplicates` is a high-performance command-line tool for removing duplicate sequences from FASTA files.
+`dedup` is a high-performance command-line tool for removing duplicate sequences from FASTA files.
 It can identify and remove sequences that are either identical (100% identity) or highly similar (e.g., 95% identity).

 It is written in C++ and heavily optimized for speed, using techniques like multi-threading, memory-mapped I/O, and SIMD instructions to process large files quickly.